alejotem11/node-course-todo-api/readme.txt

 The app is also deployed on heroku (https://arcane-chamber-70940.herokuapp.com)

+The config/config.json wouldn't be commited to the github repo

 /playground/mongodb-connect.js  --> See the use of the mongo native library (mongodb) /playground/hashing.js          --> Hash with sha256, JWT and bcrypt